 Coordination of Marketing and Sales efforts:

-Strengthens the relationship between marketing and sale.
-It helps clear a path for a smoother hand-off of leads from marketing to the sales team, to close the deal faster.
+Scoring tools strengthen the relationship between marketing and sales teams.
+This results in a smoother hand-off of leads from marketing to the sales team.
+Which also helps to close the deal faster.

 Increased marketing effectiveness:

 It quantifies types of leads or lead characteristics that are most important.
-This allows marketing to better target their programs and deliver more high-quality leads.
+This process allows marketers to target their programs and deliver more high-quality leads.

 Increase in Sales Revenue: